 As your team starts building out the product and is heads-down in prototyping, having manual processes around product development might seem to be economical — however, it is a false economy.
 Is it the most efficient way to run your product development processes long term?
 You’re banking on that inflection point when your version one orders increase by powers of ten-week by week.
 Manual-intensive processes cannot keep up in real time with issues of high mix and fast-paced version control, nor with the worldwide supply chain you’ve cultivated to create your products.

 The silver lining is in the cloud — your company made a successful product.
 Now the demands for your current product have increased so rapidly, the only way to keep that silver lining is to keep it in the cloud.
 Ahem.
 A multi-tenant SaaS cloud-based Product Lifecycle Management (PLM) solution might be worthy of consideration.

-Your company has to rapidly increase volume of production and bring new products to market, while all the while maintaining rigorous quality and compliance standards with the FDA.
+Your company has to rapidly increase the volume of production and bring new products to market, while all while maintaining rigorous quality and compliance standards with the FDA.
 Eliminate these manual processes and spend that extra time working on your core concepts rather than attempting to hunt up that revision change you made two weeks ago.

 Many conversations with medical device engineers, operations, and quality professionals on their common pain points in product development are consistent and unyielding in that most start with this brute-force method, until their manual processes are abandoned altogether as they can’t scale.

 You’re in the digital world creating a high tech product, no need to rock it old school with paper-based or spreadsheets.
 Automate your processes, break out of the silos between product development, electrical engineers, mechanical engineers, quality teams and manufacturing.
 Allow the ease of a single product development platform to help your team collaborate with less friction, develop a knowledge base or repository of development, and on-board others more rapidly.